steemit/steem/doc/witness_parameters.md

 | 3 Weeks | 78757 |
 | 4 Weeks | 59068 |

+A more detailed explanation of resource dynamics can be found [here](./devs/2018-08-20-resource-notes.md).

 ### maximum_block_size

 The maximum size of a single block in bytes.
 The value must be not less than `65536`.